emckean/Pig-Latin-bot/README.md

 You can invoke the action with test parameters by running `wsk action invoke YOURACTIONNAME  --blocking -r --param-file testparams.json`

 _NOTE_: Twitter doesn't like it when you try to tweet the same thing over and over, so change up the 'text' parameter in `testparams.json` if you are going to be testing several times.

+##### More
+* You can see a nice GUI of all your Bluemix OpenWhisk actions on the [OpenWhisk Dashboard](https://console.ng.bluemix.net/openwhisk/dashboard).
+* You can also see your OpenWhisk function activities from the command line with `wsk activation poll`.

 ##### Thanks
 Thanks to Isaac Hess for the great [`pig-latin` module](https://github.com/isaachess/pig-latin), [Darius Kazemi](https://github.com/dariusk) for `wordfilter` and bots in general, and [Ray Camden](https://www.raymondcamden.com/) for great blog posts about OpenWhisk!